 How to Make Healthy Popsicles

-The hardest part of this 2 step recipe is waiting for them to freeze, but they are worth the wait!
+The hardest part of this 2 step recipe is waiting for the popsicles to freeze, but they are worth the wait!

 Blend Ingredients